mehulagg/gitlab/doc/development/git_object_deduplication.md

 B** because A might need them.

 WARNING:
-Do not run `git prune` or `git gc` in pool repositories!
-This can cause data loss in "real" repositories that depend on the pool in question.
+Do not run `git prune` or `git gc` in object pool repositories, which are stored in the `@pools` directory.
+This can cause data loss in the regular repositories that depend on the object pool.

 The danger lies in `git prune`, and `git gc` calls `git prune`.
 The problem is that `git prune`, when running in a pool repository, cannot